stevencorona/SessionHandlerCookie/README.md

 This library adds HMAC-Based Cookie sessions to PHP 5.4+

-`SessionHandlerCookie` is a short, but useful piece of code that I've decided to open source from my book, [Scaling PHP Applications](http://scalingphpbook.com).
+Cookie Session Handler is a short, but useful piece of code that I've decided to open source from my book, [Scaling PHP Applications](http://scalingphpbook.com).

-PHP 5.4 gives us the [`SessionHandlerInterface`](http://php.net/manual/en/class.sessionhandlerinterface.php) which allows for custom session handlers to be added very easily.
-Out of the box, PHP's filesystem-based sessions don't scale horizontally without using a networked file system or switching to Memcached/Redis backed sessions, both of which are slightly complex for the average developer.
+Sessions are a major source of scaling pains in PHP.
+By default, session data is stored on the filesystem in PHP, which doesn't scale horizontally as you add more servers (without sticky sessions or NFS).
+Typically, the way we solve this is by moving sessions to the database or memcached/redis.
+This punts the problem, but can cause high database load.

+## Session Data in the Cookie

+What if we could store the session data in the cookie?
+It'd -easily- solve the scaling problem, but you'd have to worry about data tampering— remember, cookie data is not sercure and can be modified by the user.

+We solve the data integrity problem the same way as many other popular frameworks (i.e, Rails) by storing the cookie data with an HMAC token.

+### How does it work?

+PHP 5.4 adds the [`SessionHandlerInterface`](http://php.net/manual/en/class.sessionhandlerinterface.php) which allows for custom PHP session handlers.

-As an alternative, I've created `SessionHandlerCookie`.
-It's easy to use and plug-and-play, as it works transparently with the native PHP session interface, through the `$_SESSION` global variable.
+It's easy to use and plug-and-play and it works transparently with the native session interface, through the `$_SESSION` global variable.

-`SessionHandlerCookie` works by storing the session data inside of a cookie in the users web-browser.
-To prevent tampering, the data is stored with an HMAC to verify it's integrity.
+## HMAC Algorithm

-The default HMAC algorithm used is `sha512`, but since this code uses PHP's [Hash Extension](http://php.net/manual/en/book.hash.php), you can use any hashing algorithm supported.
+The default HMAC algorithm used is `sha512`, but since we use PHP's [Hash Extension](http://php.net/manual/en/book.hash.php), you can use any hashing algorithm supported.

-Additionally, you must change `"secret"` to be your own secret when deploying this code.

 ## Example Usage